ARM-software/perf-libs-tools/README.txt

        export LD_PRELOAD=$PWD/lib/libarmpl-summarylog.so

-2) When you building your application ensure that you are linking in the shared library (e.g. libarmpl_lp64_mp.so) rather than the static library (e.g. libarmpl_lp64_mp.a).
+2) When you are building your application ensure that you are linking in the shared library (e.g. libarmpl_lp64_mp.so) rather than the static library (e.g. libarmpl_lp64_mp.a).